-Academic urology training program in crisisMarch 28th, 2013 in Other /
+Academic urology training program in crisisMarch 28, 2013 in Medicine & Health / Other

 (HealthDay)—The current system of Graduate Medical Education (GME) funding is not adequate in funding urology residency programs and may lead to a significant shortage of urologists in the United States, according to research published in the March issue of Urology.